Vakula289/Pioneer3Dx/README.md

 # Pioneer3Dx

-Documented Code contains work on the motion of the bot, Intel RealSense tech stack for indoor SLAM
+Documented Code contains work on the motion of the bot, Intel RealSense tech stack for indoor SLAM and ROS comms.